keithflower/clinical-support/clinical-documentation/find-a-doc/README.md

 Here's a little utility that queries a database that is always relatively up-to-date with clinician contact information, the National Provider Database.

-I wrote this because I like to run queries like this right from my clinical documentation tools and have the results (optionally) inserted right into my documentation.
+I wrote this because I like to run quickly queries like this right from my clinical documentation tools (or the command line) and have the results (optionally) inserted right into my documentation.

-For example, if I'm completing my evaluation note for a particular patient, it's convenient to be able to run the above query and have that information inserted into my note:
+For example, if I'm completing my evaluation note for a particular patient, it's convenient to be able to run the above query and have that information automatically inserted into my note:

     >>> npi_print_contact ("Edwin Flower")